Stepney: Governance

-The Lord-Lieutenant Ken Olisa is His Majesty's representative for Greater London, including Stepney.
-He has no political role and holds no office in any political party.
-The Lord Lieutenancy is purely an honorary titular position.

-Stepney is in the constituency of Bethnal Green and Stepney, represented in the House of Commons of the UK Parliament since 2010 by Rushanara Ali of the Labour Party.
+Stepney is in the constituency of Bethnal Green and Stepney, represented in the House of Commons since 2010 by Rushanara Ali of the Labour Party.

-London overall has a directly elected executive Mayor of London, currently Sadiq Khan, and the City and East seat in the London Assembly is held by the Labour Party's Unmesh Desai.

-Tower Hamlets London Borough Council is the local authority and also has a directly elected executive mayor, the Mayor of Tower Hamlets John Biggs.
-Stepney has local councillors from three wards, St Dunstan's, Bethnal Green and Stepney Green.
+At the lower tier of local government, Stepney is in the London Borough of Tower Hamlets, administered by Tower Hamlets London Borough Council and its directly elected executive mayor, the Mayor of Tower Hamlets.
+Stepney elects borough councillors from three wards, St Dunstan's, Bethnal Green and Stepney Green.
+At the upper tier, Stepney is in Greater London, administered by the Greater London Authority led by the Mayor of London.